Follow TV Tropes

 • Revolvers Are Just Better: Averted.
 The 9mm is superior to the revolver in every way, barring price and availability of ammunition.

-• Save the Villain: One mission has its objective to capture a member of a street gang that has info on Zuev's activities.
+• Save the Villain: One mission has its objective to capture a member of a street gang that has info on Zuev's activities in order to save one of your abducted cops.
 Any member will do, so normally this would be a cakewalk - but unfortunately said gang had also crossed the Sharpwood police, who arrived at the scene before you to kill them.
-You will have to deal with Sharpwood cops and prevent them from killing all the punks so you would have someone to capture.
+You'll have to inevitably deal with Sharpwood's cops and Zuev's goons before the latter gets wiped out so you can arrest at least one of them.

 • Screw This, I'm Outta Here: